24536urdj/UNIT_4/README.md

 The program is created using pycharm and python, moreover. all the data issued will be stored in an sqlite database.finally the website will get some inputs from the user and send them back to the program which will help in outputting new data and display on the website.
 ## Wireframe diagram
 ![Screen Shot 2023-05-12 at 17 11 21](https://github.com/24536urdj/UNIT_4/assets/112072887/64e63c21-aa6a-47ad-85f4-515188c3862f)
+The diagram above provide a visual representation of the webiste , in order for the client to see clearly how the website design look like and be able to provide feedback on it.
+As it was seen the I-note website contains a login and signup page , a main page that the client can access to after login in, also there is a page to add post that you access using create a post button, moreover there is a subject posts page that client can see by clicking on the chosen subject from the menu bar, at last the wireframe diagram shows also,the delete page that client can access using delete a post button.

 ## ER diagram
 ![Screen Shot 2023-05-11 at 16 30 52](https://github.com/24536urdj/UNIT_4/assets/112072887/8a00a3e7-ee46-43e0-b337-e4e03785b3da)